Mission, vision, values and tasks

 - to organise the international Play the Game conference at suitable intervals for a target group of Danish and international journalists, academic researchers and sports officials to address current issues in sports politics

-- to strengthen the ethical foundations of sport and work to improve democracy, transparency and freedom of speech in international sports through the Play the Game conference and other activities
+- to strengthen the ethical foundations of sport and work to improve democracy, transparency and freedom of speech in international sports through the Play the Game conference and the institute’s other activities

-- to establish and develop a Danish Institute for Non-formal Education with an independent research and communication profile
+- to run and develop the Danish Institute for Non-formal Education (Vifo) with an independent research and communication profile

 The Danish Institute for Sports Studies aims to contribute to a comprehensive and nuanced debate at a political level about the development of sport and the formulation of sports strategies as well as the field of non-formal education.